BZNUDS/pandas-challenge/README.md

  Heroes of Pymoli

 I have been assigned the task of analyzing the data for the most recent fantasy game Heroes of Pymoli.
 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 I generated a report that breaks down the game's purchasing data into meaningful insights.
+It is called HeroesOfPymoli.ipynb and located at https://github.com/BZNUDS/pandas-challenge/tree/main/HeroesOfPymoli

-My final report HeroesOfPymoli.ipynb includes each of the following:
+My final report includes each of the following:

 Player Count